MOFA: Modular Factorial Design for Hyperparameter Optimization: Modular Factorial Design for Hyperparameter Optimization

 \subsection{Final Hyperparameter Selection}

-The termination condition can be designed case-by-case, here we stop iterating when the accuracy of our model reaches a specified threshold or the budget is exhausted, or all factors are frozen.
-When the iteration end, two strategies are used to select the final hyperparameter configuration.
-(1) Greedy Strategy: we choose the hyperparameter configuration with the best performance among all of the evaluated experiments as the final hyperparameter selection.
-The final configuration selected by this strategy may not be in the last iteration, so it possesses some robustness to over-fitting.
-(2) Mean Strategy: we do a Factorial Performance Analysis for the hyperparameters that have not yet been determined and use the median level of the search range with the largest marginal mean performance as the final configuration.
-The hyperparameters selected by this strategy may be better than Greedy Strategy but may also suffer from over-fitting.
-To take advantage of both strategies, we combine these two strategies and pick the best hyperparameter configuration among these strategies.
+The termination condition can be designed case-by-case, e.g.\ defined by a a maximum budgets or stop if all the hyperparameters are freezed.
+Once the iteration ends, two strategies are available to select the final hyperparameter configuration.
+(1) \emph{Greedy Strategy}: we choose the configuration with the best performance among all of the evaluated experiments as the final hyperparameter setting.
+(2) \emph{Mean Strategy}: we do a factorial performance analysis for the hyperparameters that have not yet been determined and use the median level of the search space with the largest marginal mean performance as the final configuration.
+We combine these two strategies by picking the best hyperparameter configuration among these two strategies.